An international Christmas

 Pantomimes (Panto)

 Pantomimes (also known as Panto) are live shows packed with songs, comedy, dancing, live music and audience participation, making it a great way to have some fun with your family and friends over the Christmas period.
-Some examples include Cinderella and Jack and the Beanstalk.
+Some examples include Peter Pan.
 You can search which Pantos are showing near you at the Birmingham Hippodrome.

 There are loads of other types of Christmas theatre that can make for magical viewing such as A Christmas Carol and The Nutcracker.